alex-bellon/wikipedia/README.md

 ## History & Anthropology
 - [Abuwtiyuw](https://en.wikipedia.org/wiki/Abuwtiyuw) - The Egyptian dog Abuwtiyuw was one of the earliest documented domestic animals whose name is known.
 - [Acoustic Kitty](https://en.wikipedia.org/wiki/Acoustic_Kitty) - Acoustic Kitty was a CIA project launched by the Central Intelligence Agency Directorate of Science & Technology, which in the 1960s intended to use cats to spy on the Kremlin and Soviet embassies.
+- [Bamboo ceiling](https://en.wikipedia.org/wiki/Bamboo_ceiling) - a term used to describe the combination of individual, cultural, and organizational factors that impede Asian Americans' career progress inside organizations.
 - [Cargo Cult](https://en.wikipedia.org/wiki/Cargo_cult) - A belief system among members of a relatively undeveloped society in which adherents practice superstitious rituals hoping to bring modern goods supplied by a more technologically advanced society.
 - [Chicken George (politics)](https://en.wikipedia.org/wiki/Chicken_George_(politics)) - a campaign tactic in the 1992 U.S. presidential election, where one or more people in chicken costumes heckled President George H. W. Bush over his refusal to participate in a debate with Democratic candidate Bill Clinton.
 - [Cypherpunk](https://en.wikipedia.org/wiki/Cypherpunk) - any activist advocating widespread use of strong cryptography and privacy-enhancing technologies as a route to social and political change.